 In some cases, a non-addicted spouse may feel responsible for their addicted counterpart.
 This can cause them to stay in the relationship because they feel that if they leave, their partner’s addiction may spiral out of control.
 Sometimes, when someone has been wrapped up in a tough situation for a long time, it can be hard for them to see anything but what is directly in front of them.
 This can blind them to other possible solutions to their problem.
 One way to ease any skeptical feelings about leaving is to get as much perspective about the situation as possible.
 If family members and close friends are constantly mentioning that something is wrong with the relationship, it may be time to step back and listen.
 Try looking at the situation as objectively as possible, and consider factors such as whether the relationship is a healthy one and what changes could be made if it isn’t.

 Finding Help For An Addicted Spouse

-National Center for Biotechnology Information—Substance Abuse Treatment and Family Therapy, Chapter 2 Impact of Substance Abuse on Families
+Sources National Center for Biotechnology Information—Substance Use Treatment and Family Therapy, Chapter 2 Impact of Substance Use on Families